Quirinms/AdaptGauss2D/README.md

 ## Tutorial Examples

-The tutorial with several examples can be found on in the video:
+The tutorial with several examples can be found on in the video

+If the program was started with “results=AdaptGauss2D(Data)”, the variable results will be a list of the following elements:
+“Means”, “CovarianceMatrices”, “Weights”, “PrincipalComponentAxis”, “Angle” and “Cls”.
+If the given dataset has more than two features, a different pair of features can be chosen during the app runtime and a new analysis can be started.